 Businesses today want to hire innovative thinkers and problem-solvers.
 They want employees who understand the value of thinking in new and inspiring ways.
 Rob Shelton, the global innovation strategy lead at PwC, explains it like this: “The world constantly presents us with new problems or problems that don’t yield themselves to solutions coming from the standard approach.
 [Innovation] is both a case of critical thinking about what is, as well as critical thinking and execution about what could be.”

 Now’s the time to find ways to become more innovative.
 Experimentation is fundamental to developing this skill.
 Don’t get caught up in always seeking a right or wrong answer — you’ve got to play a little and ponder a lot.
 Saikat Chaudhuri, executive director of the Mack Institute for Innovation Management at Wharton, says that when it comes to innovation, “We have this notion of the eureka moment from a lone inventor.
 That’s not what innovation is in practicality and reality.
-It is setting up a bunch of conditions, whether they’re processes or organizations, that allow people to come up with novel ways of thinking about certain problems.
-The best way to [assess innovation] is to give them problems to solve and see how well they fare, both in terms of the [process and the end results].”
+It is setting up a bunch of conditions…that allow people to come up with novel ways of thinking about certain problems.”
+Want to become more innovative?
+Chaudhuri recommends that you read case studies and challenge your mind to solve different problems — work out your mind to build more innovation muscle.

 Look, nobody loves the comfort zone more than I do.
 I get it.
 Everything feels great, so why bother rippling the peaceful waters?
 The main reason is that it will help you grow in so many ways.
 Learn a new skill, take a totally unexpected class, tackle an out-there hobby, and push yourself to new limits by doing something that absolutely terrifies you.
 Trust me, you will be better and stronger for it.
 Happy New Year!

-What are your goals for 2016?
+What are your goals for the new year?
 Consider areas like personal finance, leadership, innovation and stepping outside your comfort zone.
 Then use Maurice Schweitzer's three steps to setting effective goals outlined in the linked KWHS article to set goals for each area.
 Good luck!

 Does the thought of setting up an informational meeting intrigue you, but you're not sure how to go about it?
 This can be a scary prospect if you've never before approached a mentor.
 Make a list of how you might go about it -- from why you want an information session to who you might meet and how you might initiate the process.
 Team up with a partner and role play your outreach and approach.